Sam-Sims/pokeget-rs/README.md

 ## Custom Lists

-Create your own Pokémon lists by adding them to a config file:
+You can create your own Pokémon lists by adding them to the config file:

 File location: `~/.config/pokeget/config.toml`